ulysses-camara/ulysses-senteval/README.md

 ### Evaluation using multiprocessing

-You can enable multiprocessing during your evaluation, such that classifiers are trained in parallel up to the number of specified number of processes.
+You can enable multiprocessing during your evaluation so that classifiers are trained in parallel, up to the specified number of processes.

 ```python
 evaluator = ulysses_senteval.UlyssesSentEval(sbert)